Azure-Samples/guidance-identity-management-for-multitenant-apps/docs/01-intro.md

 A _tenant_ is a group of users.
 In a SaaS applicaton, the tenant is a subscriber or customer of the application. _Multitenancy_ is an architecture where multiple tenants share the same physical instance of the app.
 Although tenants share physical resources (such as VMs or storage), each tenant gets its own logical instance of the app.

-Tenants generally have many users.
-This is what makes an application multi-_tenant_ as opposed to just multi-_user_.
-Often, application data is shared among the users within a tenant, but not with other tenants.
+Typically, application data is shared among the users within a tenant, but not with other tenants.

 ![Multitenant](media/intro/multitenant.png)

-Example: Tailspin sells subscriptions to its SaaS application.
-Contoso and Fabrikam sign up for the app.
-Employees of Contoso can log into the app and access Contoso’s data, but not Fabrikam’s data, and vice-versa.

 Compare this architecture with a single-tenant architecture, where each tenant has a dedicated physical instance.
 In a single-tenant architecture, you add tenants by spinning up new instances of the app.